pigulla/grunt-jira-todo/README.md

     }
 });
 ```
+Also, make sure you use a secure connection (i.e. https) to protect your username and password.

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ * 2014-??   v0.1.2   Improved error handling for configuration, source code documentation.
  * 2014-04-22   v0.1.1   Fixed minor issues with the README and Grunt tasks, changelog added.
  * 2014-04-19   v0.1.0   Initial release.